aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/cvp-authentication.md

 > NOTE Encrypting individual variables using vault is not yet supported.

-## Cloudvision as a Service authentication
+## CloudVision as a Service authentication

 This authentication method uses a __user token__ that has to be generated on the CVaaS UI.
 See [How to generate service account tokens](#how-to-generate-service-account-tokens) for the token generation steps.
 Then, ansible can be instructed to use the token instead of username and password authentication method.